sfhacks/Virtual-Reality-Drone/video/README.md

 A.R Drone Video Stream
 ==========================

-It broadcasts stream from the A.R.
-Drone 2.0 to your localhost:3000
+This broadcasts the stream from the A.R.
+Drone 2.0 to localhost:3000

 References
 ------------